IronJayx/dataset4edit/README.md

 Basics:
 - Identity: The product in scene image SHOULD be perfectly identical to product.png (same object, color and shape).
-- Rotation: Angle differences and rotations between product in product.png and scene.png are allowed but should not be greater than 90 degrees. (ex: `data/bad_samples/too_much_rotation`)
+- Rotation: Angle differences and rotations between product in product.png and scene.png are allowed but should not be greater than 90 degrees. (see [Too much rotation](#too-much-rotation))
-- Products covers too much of the scene: The product in scene image SHOULD NOT take more than 90% of the scene image. (ex: `data/bad_pair_mask_too_large`)
+- Products covers too much of the scene: The product in scene image SHOULD NOT take more than 90% of the scene image. (see [Product covers too much of the scene](#product-covers-too-much-of-the-scene))
 - Occlusion: The scene image SHOULD NOT have the item in product.png occluded too much by other objects.

 Biases:
-- Several products instances: The scene image SHOULD NOT have multiple instances of the item in product.png (ex: `data/bad_samples/several_product_instances`)
+- Several products instances: The scene image SHOULD NOT have multiple instances of the item in product.png (see [Several product instances](#several-product-instances))
 - Other items with identical style: It can happen on furniture pictures that there are other objects with identical style in the scene (ex: a chair with the same color and style as the couch).
 In that case we should treat this as if it was several instances of the same product and discard it.

 ## Data Generation Approaches